DiscordAnalytics/docs/en/README.md

 * A complete installation guide for each of the libraries
 * Tutorials
-* List of all graphs and goals
+* List of all graphs
 * Complete changelogs
 * Legal texts (Terms of Service/Privacy Policy)
 * And much more...